 In this course, students develop competency in planning, implementing, and evaluating health promotion programs.
-Topics include theories and models commonly used for health promotion, assessing needs, selecting appropriate intervention strategies, identification and allocation of resources, the marketing process, and evaluation models and design.
+Topics include theories and models commonly used for health promotion, assessing needs, selecting appropriate

 PREREQUISITE: Fourth year standing in the Foods and Nutrition program or permission of the instructor.